scionproto/scion/testing/clab/README.md

    adaptation of the existing `topogen` output).
 3. Per-service supervision policy (restart/backoff defaults, fail-stop vs keep-others-running when one service dies).
-4. Capabilities required per node (raw UDP for the data plane; `cap_net_admin` if gateway/tunnel services are added later).
+4. Capabilities required per node: `NET_ADMIN` is needed for the controller's interface setup (above); raw UDP for the data plane, plus more if gateway/tunnel services are added later.